jroy12345/reddit/README.md

 ## RQ1 - Activity in the Subreddit
-Hemant's analysis.ipynb file contains the analysis
+analysis_RQ1.ipynb file contains grouped data table for each data for easy visualization

 TODO RQ1
 - Create Visualizations